michael105/slterm/README.md

         Besides, instead of having a history buffer, which needs 15 Bytes per Glyph (a Glyph is a char on the screen with text attributes and colors)
          - now each Glyph is 4 Bytes.
 What can be nicely optimized.
-         I like having a responsive and resource saving terminal, and I'm always keeping at least 10 terminals open at my development system, so that sums up.

     Colors are restricted to a 256 color palette (Saving 6 Bytes per Glyph)